-A new book, Diversity Matters: Race, Ethnicity, and the Future of Christian Higher Education (Abilene Christian University Press, 2017), features essays from professionals and scholars across the Council for Christian Colleges and Universities (CCCU), including Biola University, Messiah College, and Wheaton College.
+A new book, Diversity Matters: Race, Ethnicity, and the Future of Christian Higher Education (Abilene Christian University Press, 2017), features essays from professionals and scholars across the Council for Christian Colleges & Universities (CCC&U), including Biola University, Messiah College, and Wheaton College.

 Two Wheaton College staff members contributed chapters: Director of the Office of Multicultural Development Rodney K. Sisco ’84 and Dean of Student Care and Graduate Student Life Dr. Allison Ash.

 The book was produced at a time when Wheaton, because of its renewed focus upon ethnic diversity, had a unique opportunity to contribute to the CCCU dialogue.